arpitmohanty9/GmailCleanser/README.md

 # GmailCleanser
-A python script to delete bulk spam mails in gmail
+A python script to delete bulk spam mails in gmail.

 The selection for the email(s) is based on user provided 'From:' email address or a Keyword in the subject line. e.g.